PhysGame/PhysGame/README.md

 ```
 python demo.py --ckpt-path /path/to/PhysVLM-DPO --gpu-id 0
 ```
+## Acknowledgement 👍
+Our code is built upon [PPLLaVA](https://github.com/farewellthree/PPLLaVA) and [LLaVA-NeXT](https://github.com/LLaVA-VL/LLaVA-NeXT), thanks for their excellent works!
 ## Citation ✏️
 If you find the code and paper useful for your research, please consider staring this repo and citing our paper: